-Dumbarton Oaks is currently hosting a temporary site-specific installation in its historic gardens.
-Easy Rider by the sculptor Patrick Dougherty is located in the Ellipse, an large oval space rimmed by an aerial hedge of pruned hornbeams and anchored by a center Provençal fountain.
+Dumbarton Oak Gardens is currently hosting Easy Rider by the sculptor Patrick Dougherty.
+The installation is in the Ellipse, a large oval space rimmed by an aerial hedge of pruned hornbeams and anchored by a center Provençal fountain.

 Dougherty works in woven saplings, and his sculptures evoke ancient rustic architecture, as well as nests, haystacks, and baskets.